Craft beer, like the brews from Jing A Brewing Taproom, have exploded in popularity. (Photo: Courtesy of Jing A Brewing Taproom)

 Gone are the days when Beijing’s beer drinkers had few imbibing options aside from generic local lagers such as Qingdao and pricey international imports from Europe or the United States.
 A string of sophisticated microbreweries with stylish pubs is encouraging citizens of the Chinese capital to drink local.

-Innovative craft beers, many spotlighting regional flavors and ingredients, are all the rage and can be sampled at these on-point watering holes.
+Innovative craft beers, many spotlighting regional flavors and ingredients, are all the rage and can be sampled at one of these Beijing breweries.

 Jing A Brewing Taproom